malessandrini/boswars-user-manual/boswars-manual-en.md

 An engineer can build fixed structures, as described above, can harvest resources in case of shortcoming (described previously) and repair things.

-To build a structure, select the engineer and then press one of the following action buttons (or press the matching key):
+To build a structure, select an engineer and then click one of the following action buttons (or press the matching key):

 - B (Build basic structures) to build generic facilities
 - U (Build unit structures) to build factories for fighting units